culturalR/cctp-sample-app/README.md

-# CCTP Sample App
+# CCTP Local App

-A sample app used to demonstrate CCTP step by step capabilities on testnet.
-The app currently supports Ethereum Sepolia, Avalanche Fuji C-Chain, and Arbitrum Sepolia testnets.
+An app for me to move USDC across chains.
+Supporting ETH and BASE Mainnet for now.

 ![](./docs/screenshot.png)